therob3000/comicpress-manager/readme.txt

   * If you're migrating from another Webcomic hosting solution, or if you prefer to directly transfer your comics into your comics folder, then you can generate posts for all comics that don't already have posts.
 * Bulk Change the post dates and comic filenames for any comic you've uploaded
   * You can use this advanced feature to shift a large number of comics forward or backwards in time.
+* Manage multiple comics running on one WordPress installation by using directories named after category slugs (work in progress)
 * Modify your comicpress-config.php file from ComicPress Manager.
   * If you're using a comicpress-config.php file, and the permissions are set correctly, you can modify the settings directly from ComicPress manager.
 If your permissions are not correct, the config file that ComicPress Manager would have written will be shown so that you can copy and paste it into your comicpress-config.php file.
   * Manage your ComicPress Manager configuration directly from the CPM interface, instead of modifying comicpress\_manager\_config.php